 - 1. Use the included sample bulletin announcement the weekend before Mother's Day to invite parishioners to participate in the upcoming activity.
-(Be sure to submit your bulletin announcement request well in advance to ensure space is available.) - 2.
+(Be sure to submit your bulletin announcement request well in advance to ensure space is available in the bulletin.) - 2.
 Gather your materials.
 Flowers can often be obtained in bulk through a local wholesale florist or wholesale chain.
 Your parish may have already established connections due to ordering flowers throughout the year.
 The size of your parish, school, or community will determine how many flowers you need to purchase.
 To help keep needed quantities lower, ask that each participant use only one flower.
 You could also consider asking parishioners to bring their own flowers, perhaps supplying only a small number - if any - for those who forget to do so. - 3.
 Pre-cut notecards or small slips of paper.

-If your parish or community is unable to afford flowers, this activity can still be completed without them!
+^{}If your parish or community is unable to afford flowers, this activity can still be completed without them!
 Simply have parishioners place their written intentions in a basket before the designated statue of Our Lady.
 Or, you could consider providing crayons or markers and suggesting participants draw a flower next to their intention.
 This adaptation cuts costs and encourages participants' creativity!
 Another option would be to invite parishioners to bring their own flowers.
-If you do have some access to or money for flowers, you could provide a limited number on a first come, first serve basis for those who forget to bring one.
+If you do have some access to flowers or money for them, you could provide a limited number on a "first come, first serve" basis for those who forget to bring one.

-- 4. Place vases filled with water near the statue, icon, or painting of Our Lady that will serve as the center of the spiritual bouquet. - 5.
-Set up a table outside the church or in the vestibule (with the necessary permission obtained).
+- 4. Place the basket for the intentions and the vases filled with water near the statue, icon, or painting of Our Lady that will serve as the center of the spiritual bouquet. - 5.
+Set up a separate table outside the church or in the vestibule (with the necessary permission obtained).
 Place the pens and slips of paper on the table.
 Set the flowers in buckets of water to the sides of the table or behind it.
 If there is room on the table, provide copies of the Litany of the Blessed Virgin Mary, Mother of Life for participants to pray together before the image of Our Lady or to take home with them to pray.
-(The litany can be found by visiting respectlifeprogram.org/may.) - 6.
-At the end of each Mass, invite parishioners to participate in the spiritual bouquet using one of the sample pulpit announcements. - 7.
+Or, you could print it directly into the bulletin.
+In addition to saving space on the table, those who are unable to participate in the spiritual bouquet can use the litany to seek the intercession of Our Lady throughout the month.
+(The litany can be found at respectlife.org/action-guides.) - 6.
+At the end of each Mass, use one of the sample pulpit announcements to invite parishioners to participate in the spiritual bouquet. - 7.
 Arrange for volunteers to staff the table following each Mass.
 They can help pass out materials, answer questions, and assist younger participants in writing their intention.
-Direct participants to where they can present their intention to Our Lady. - 8.
+Direct participants to where they can present their intentions and flowers to Our Lady. - 8.
 Your bouquet should grow physically and spiritually after each Mass.
 Allow the flowers to remain for next week or two to serve as a reminder of the intentions entrusted to the intercession of Our Lady and in thanksgiving for her maternal care.
-Encourage parishioners to also pray for the intercessions placed under her care.
+Encourage parishioners to also pray for others' intercessions placed under her care.

-Ideas for Adaptation
+Ideas for Parish Adaptations